This is one of the driest places on the planet which translates into an extremely desolate landscape.

 Las Vegas, the famous gambling and entertainment center in Nevada, is the largest metropolitan area within the desert with a population of nearly 2.5 million!

-12. The Mojave Desert also features a number of “Ghost Towns”
+12. The Mojave Desert also features several “Ghost Towns”

 While there are a large number of smaller towns that have seen exponential growth as well, including but not limited to Helendale, Lake Havasu City, Kingman, Laughlin, Bullhead City, and Pahrump, some towns have been completely abandoned.